swaptacular/swpt_accounts/protocol.rst

    ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
 This MUST be a positive number.

+If for a given account, no `AccountChange`_ messages have been sent for a long while, the server SHOULD send an `AccountChange`_ message, identical to the preceding one (except for the **signal_ts** field), to remind that the account still exist.
+This guarantees that accounts will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same